qk4l/zabbix-cachet/README.md

 # Zabbix-Cachet
-This is python script which provide synchronisation between [Zabbix IT Services](https://www.zabbix.com/documentation/3.0/manual/it_services) and [Cachet](https://cachethq.io/)
+This is python script which provides synchronisation between [Zabbix IT Services](https://www.zabbix.com/documentation/3.0/manual/it_services) and [Cachet](https://cachethq.io/)

 # Description